stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/compressionlevel/_index.md

 title: Aspose::Words::Saving::CompressionLevel enum
 linktitle: CompressionLevel
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Saving::CompressionLevel enum.
+description: 'Aspose::Words::Saving::CompressionLevel enum.
 Compression level for OOXML files.
 (DOCX and DOTX files are internally a ZIP-archive, this property controls the compression level of the archive.
-Note, that FlatOpc file is not a ZIP-archive, therefore, this property does not affect the FlatOpc files.) in C++.
+Note, that FlatOpc file is not a ZIP-archive, therefore, this property does not affect the FlatOpc files.) in C++.'
 type: docs
 weight: 4700
 url: /cpp/aspose.words.saving/compressionlevel/